gilazo/notes/carvana/projects/Insurance/Discovered Drivers and Vehicles/Untitled.md

 				1. Code could be used to fix this.
 						1. Call initialize from mobile proxy
 						2. Call initialize from mobile proxy and force bucket into control

+Other:

+1. Sahil found an issue related to RefreshQuote.
+Rex to look into updating it to follow the CreateQuote flow.